Arya1531/international_kidney_exchange_program/README.md

 solution concepts, the Shapley value, nucleolus, Banzhaf value, tau value, benefit value and contribution value.

 Please find the data, seeds and sources in the diretory of "international_kideney_exchange_program/data", "international_kideney_exchange_program/seeds"  *    and "international_kideney_exchange_program/sources" specifically.

-If any questions, please feel free to contact by xin.ye@durham.ac.uk.